moorara/interview/cheatsheets/3-data_structures.md

     - Tree: connected and acyclic
     - Spanning: includes all of the vertices
     - Minimum: sum of the edge wights are minimum
-  - Given any cut in an edge-weighted graph, the crossing edge of minimum weight is in the MST of the graph.
+  - <span style="color:blue">Given any cut in an edge-weighted graph, the crossing edge of minimum weight is in the MST of the graph.</span>
   - Greedy MST algorithm:
     1. Start with all edges colored gray.
     1. Find a cut with no black crossing edge, and color its minimum-weight edge black.